SDGforskning/find-sdg-research/pages/help/faq.en.md

 We currently cover 9 SDGs (SDGs 1, 2, 3, 4, 7, 11, 13, 14, 15, with SDG 12 under development).
 More can be added to the service, depending on our capacity.

 ### What do you consider SDG-"relevant"?
 How did you decide which publciations to cover?
-We consider research publications "relevant" if we can related them to one of the SDG targets.
+We consider research publications "relevant" if we can relate them to one of the SDG targets.
 You can read more about our interpretation and method under [About this service].

 ### How have you found these publications?
 Our methods are described under [About].